lyteword/chspurgeon-tod/volume-7/psalm-131.md

 **Verse 1.** *My heart is not haughty.* Albeit pride is a common vice, which attends vain man in every degree of excellency and supposed worth in him, yet the grace of God is able to keep humble a wise, rich, and potent man, yea, to keep humble a king and conqueror; for it is no less a person than David who saith here, *"Lord, my heart is not haughty."* — *David Dickson.*

 **Verse 1.** Nor mine eyes lofty.
 Pride has its seat in the heart; but its principal expression is in the eye.
 The eye is the mirror of the soul; and from it mental and moral characteristics may be ascertained, with no small degree of precision.
 What a, world of meaning is sometimes concentrated in a single glance!
 But of all the passions, pride is most clearly revealed in the eyes.
 There can scarcely be a mistake here.
 We are all familiar with a class of phrases, which run in pairs.
 We speak of sin and misery; holiness and happiness; peace and prosperity, war and desolation.
 Among these may be numbered, the proud heart and the haughty look.
 "There is a generation, Oh, how lofty are their eyes! and their eyelids are lifted up."
-"Him that hath an high look and a proud heart I will not suffer."...A proud look is one of the seven things which are an abomination unto the Lord.
+"Him that hath an high look and a proud heart I will not suffer."...
+A proud look is one of the seven things which are an abomination unto the Lord.
 It is said of him, "Thou wilt save the afflicted people; but wilt bring down high looks."
 And hence David makes the acknowledgment: Lord, thou knowest all things; thou knowest that pride has no existence in my heart.
 Thou knowest that no pride flashes forth from mine eyes.— *N. M'Michael.*

 **Verse 1.** *Nor mine eyes lofty.* He had neither a scornful nor an aspiring look. *"My eyes are not lofty"*, either to look with envy upon those that are above me, or to look with disdain upon those that are below me.
 Where there is a proud heart, there is commonly a proud look (Pr 6:17); but the humble publican will not so much as lift up his eyes.— *Matthew Henry.*